kzmdstu/seqinfo/README.md

 ## oiiotool

-It uses `oiiotool` as you can see in config.toml, which isn't neccesary but recommended.
+It uses `oiiotool` as you can see in config.toml.

 You can install `oiiotool` from epel-release in RockyLinux.